-Most DIAM industrial sites have plastic grinders enabling to reduce the size of the waste and -when possible, i-e in plastic injection sites, and provided it does not have detrimental impacts to the quality of the products - to reuse the material directly into plastic injection.
+Most DIAM industrial sites have plastic grinders enabling to reduce the size of the waste and -when possible and provided it does not have detrimental impacts to the quality of the products - to reuse the material directly into production.

 Chemical wastes are handled through specific streams for safe recycling.